ashkreli/ros_orientation/turtlesim_pid_ctrl/README.md

 <https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html#rqt-graph>

 To understand the relevant layout of the project, we must understand which nodes we must instantiate and which topics/services/parameters/actions we’ll need to use.
-Since all we need is one simulation window and one Turtlebot and all we want to achieve is the movement of the said Turtlebot in the simulation window we must investigate these relationships through rqt.
+Since all we need is one simulation window and one Turtlebot and all we want to achieve is the movement of the said Turtlebot in the simulation window, we must investigate these relationships through `rqt`.

 1. Open two more terminals: